 Born and raised in the Arizona desert, Suzi has spent most of her adult life viewing the world through her lens.
 Over the years, her work has appeared in the New York Times, Time, Newsweek, American West, Audubon, Sierra, National Wildlife, Wilderness, and various other national and international publications.
 She is the recipient of numerous awards for her fine art images.
 Suzi is also the author of Under the Sun, published by Little, Brown & Co. and the co-author of Living Homes: Sustainable Architecture and Design, published by Chronicle Books.
 She currently resides in Denver.

 Barbara has lived in Colorado since 2005 moving to Denver from Telluride in October of 2012.
 The southwest landscape of the San Miguel region was the initial influence in taking her interest in photography seriously.
-Telluride Landscape Photography Company was created while she living there.
+Telluride Landscape Photography Company was created in 2012.
 She has studied photography at various schools including the New York Film Academy.
 Barbara has used her 30 plus years of business in sales and marketing in New York and Phoenix to help grow nonprofits that serve children, families and the arts because she strongly believes in giving back to her community.
 She has held Executive Board positions for a youth theatre troupe, a public TV station, arts center and local and regional boards of education.

 Gary graduated from the Art Institute of Colorado in photography, and since 1991 has been the General Manager of Reed Art & Imaging.
 From 2004 – 2010 he co-managed the Reed Photo-Art Gallery in Denver’s Art District on Santa Fe and in 2005 became an art district board member.
 He served as Treasurer / VP and has been an integral part of their growth and success.
 Still an avid photographer, he occasionally exhibits and sells his work in various local galleries and art fairs.